vesoft-inc/nebula/docs/rfcs/0001-ssl-transportation.md

 # Unresolved questions

 The thrift support the dual plaintext/SSL mode by default.
-This enable plaintext client communicate with SSL/TLS server in plaintext protocol.
+This enables plaintext client communicate with SSL/TLS server in plaintext protocol.
 And it's unable to configure.

 # Future possibilities